-The Grateful Dead, celebrating their 50th anniversary in 2015, have inspired a passionate and enduring fan base that stretches around the world.
+The Grateful Dead have inspired a passionate and enduring fan base that stretches around the world.
 The band’s repertoire reveals myriad influences from traditional American (and a few non-American) genres, and band members frequently cited Folkways Records as a direct inspiration.
 Listen to recordings from the vast Smithsonian Folkways collection that can be linked directly to the Dead’s songbook.

 “The direction I went into music was Folkways Records, field recordings, that sort of thing, and old-time blues and old-time country music, and I got very serious about it for a long time.” – founding member Jerry Garcia (1972 interview, from the book Garcia: A Signpost to New Space).

 Listen on Pandora here

 The Grateful Dead’s version of this traditional tune was the first single on their debut, self-titled album, released in 1967.
 Originally recorded by the Mississippi Sheiks in 1930, this version, performed by influential guitarist Doc Watson, is from 1961.

 This traditional song has stuck with the Grateful Dead from the beginning.
 It appeared on their debut album in 1967, and the Dead continued to perform it throughout the rest of their career.
 Dillard Chandler was a legendary balladeer from Madison County, North Carolina, and was recorded by John Cohen in the early 1960s.
 (Cohen, a member of influential folk revival group The New Lost City Ramblers, is said to have inspired the Dead’s original tune, “Uncle John’s Band.”)